 market's expectation of a new round of bond purchases as the

-existing duration extending 'Twist' program comes to an end at
+existing duration extending 'Twist' program is completed at the

-the expiring program will effectively be QE4, a significant ramp
+expiring program will effectively be QE4, a significant ramp up

-up in the Fed's stimulus measures.
-This would also indicate that
+in the Fed's stimulus measures.
+This would also indicate that the

-the Fed perceives the economy weak enough to be needing such
+Fed perceives the economy weak enough to be needing such help.

-help.
-That said, there is room for disappointment from the
+That said, there is room for disappointment from the market's

-market's perspective, particularly with respect to the size or
+perspective, particularly with respect to the size or duration of

-duration of the new program.
-The Fed has also been thinking about
+the new program.
+The Fed has also been thinking about replacing

-replacing communication about its exit program from the current
+communication about its exit program from the current explicit

-explicit calendar period (mid-2015) to specific economic targets.
+calendar period (mid-2015) to specific economic targets.
+The

 well, though nothing concrete came out of it.
 We will most likely